MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

 1. The main DistMgr thread creates a package processing thread.

-   Main DistMgr thread wakes up, adds the Package to the package processing queue and creates a package processing thread to process the package:
+   Main DistMgr thread wakes up, adds the package to the package processing queue and creates a package processing thread to process the package:

    > SMS_DISTRIBUTION_MANAGER 2624 (0xa40) Found package properties updated notification for package 'PackageID'
    > SMS_DISTRIBUTION_MANAGER 2624 (0xa40) Adding package 'PackageID' to package processing queue.